szczyglis-dev/py-gpt/README.md

 **PyGPT**'s functionality extends through plugin support, allowing for custom enhancements (with multiple plugins included).
 Its multi-modal capabilities make it an adaptable tool for a range of AI-assisted operations, such as text-based interactions, system automation, daily assisting, vision applications, natural language processing, code generation and image creation.

-Multiple operation modes are included, such as chat, text completion, assistant, agents, vision, Chat with Files (via `LlamaIndex`), commands execution, external API calls and image generation, making **PyGPT** a multi-tool for many AI-driven tasks.
+Multiple operation modes are included, such as chat, text completion, assistant, agents, Chat with Files (via `LlamaIndex`), commands execution, external API calls and image generation.
+Multimodal image analysis is integrated directly into Chat and supported modes, making **PyGPT** a multi-tool for many AI-driven tasks.

 **Showcase** (mp4, version `2.5.65`, build `2025-07-24`):